-Sherlock Data Recovery Services, provides exceptional Data Recovery Services and digital forensic services for all Raid Data Recovery Devices.
-Critical data is usually stored on Raid systems to protect your data.
-However, even this setup is not faultless as the Raid system is defenseless against multiple drive failures, that frequently occur.
-Once your Raid system shows signs of failure, you will need qualified Raid Data Recovery Specialists to help recovery your lost data.
-No matter the size or number of the array of drives in your Raid system, you can trust the specialists at Sherlock Data Recovery Services to recover your data.
+We provide exceptional Raid Data Recovery Services.
+As well as, digital forensic services for all devices.
+Critical files are usually stored on Raid systems to protect your data.
+However, even this setup is not faultless as the system is defenceless against multiple drive failure that frequently occur.
+Once your system shows signs of failure, you will need qualified specialists to help recovery your lost data.
+Our engineers have the needed equipment, knowledge and experience to retrieve data from any Raid type.
+They understand that a server failure can cause harm to your business and will do whatever it takes to recovery the data as quickly as possible.
+No matter the size or number of the array of drives in your system, you can trust our specialists at to recover your data.

-Sherlock Data Recovery Services’ knowledge extends to every Raid Server make, model and media, all Raid Server levels and Raid Server hardware types.
+Our knowledge extends to every make, model and media, all Raid Server levels and hardware types.

 Makes and Media

 All HP ProLiant, Left Hand and 3PAR Series, All Dell PowerEdge, Power Vault, EqualLogic, and Compellent Series, IBM xSeries, Power Series (AIX, Linux) and storage subsystems, Supermicro server and storage subsystems, All Intel and AMD product lines, SAN– and NAS-based RAIDs and standalone storage systems, EMC and NetApp product lines